 The new Citadel Water Pot is for sale, which I noticed at my local game store (LGS).
 On a whim, I bought it because of the unique aesthetic that caught my eye.
-For $8 USD, I did initially think it was a tad over-priced for what amounts to a container that holds water for cleaning brushes.
+For the water pot’s price, I did think it was a tad expensive for what amounts to a cup for cleaning brushes.
 But, after using it for a bit, I am now highly-recommending this water pot.

 Is the Citadel Water Pot Worth it?

 Here’s my review of why the Citadel Water Pot is your next hobby purchase.

 This isn’t the most important criteria for a practical container to hold your cleaning water to rinse/wash your brushes.
 Yet, as I mentioned above, the aesthetic of the pot is what drew me in the first place.

 It’s a unique shape, about the size of a normal coffee mug that holds about 150-200ml of liquid (maybe 16oz).
 When I picked it up I noticed that the bottom is wider than the top.
 This lends to the pot’s anti-tipping attributes.

 Hard numbers: The water pot is 100mm wide at its base, and 90mm tall.

 I’ve never knocked a water pot or washing container over.
 But, I can imagine that could ruin a paint job and lead to a bad day.

 The Citadel logo is stamped large on the “front”, so you’ll always know the directionality of your water pot; which as you’ll see is kind of useful.